-An Exchangeable Shareholder is a "registered" Exchangeable Shareholder if he, she or it is shown on the record date on the list of Exchangeable Shareholders kept by Computershare Investor Services Inc., as Intertain's registrar and transfer agent for the Exchangeable Shares.
+An Exchangeable Shareholder is a 'registered' Exchangeable Shareholder if he, she or it is shown on the record date on the list of Exchangeable Shareholders kept by Computershare Investor Services Inc., as Intertain's registrar and transfer agent for the Exchangeable Shares.
 Certificates or DRS Advices have been issued to registered Exchangeable Shareholders that indicate such shareholder's name and the number of Exchangeable Shares held by such Exchangeable Shareholders.
-In addition to this document, registered Exchangeable Shareholders (other than Intertain CallCo ULC ("CallCo"), a wholly owned subsidiary of the Company) will receive from the Trustee a voting instruction form.
-This voting instruction form is the document that registered Exchangeable Shareholders must use to direct the Trustee as to how such registered Exchangeable Shareholder wishes the applicable Voting Rights to be exercised.
+In addition to this document, registered Exchangeable Shareholders (other than Intertain CallCo ULC ('CallCo'), an indirect wholly owned subsidiary of the Company) will receive from the Trustee a voting instruction form.
+This voting instruction form is the document that registered Exchangeable Shareholders must use to direct the Trustee as to how such registered Exchangeable Shareholder wishes the applicable voting rights to be exercised.

 Registered Exchangeable Shareholders may provide their instructions to the Trustee using any of the methods below.
 In order to be valid, instructions must be received by the Trustee by no later than the relevant time specified below.
-As provided in the Voting and Exchange Trust Agreement, in the event that instructions regarding the exercise of Voting Rights by an Exchangeable Shareholder are not received by the time and date established by the Trustee for the receipt of such instructions, the Trustee shall not exercise or permit the exercise of such Voting Rights.
+As provided in the Voting and Exchange Trust Agreement, in the event that instructions regarding the exercise of voting rights by an Exchangeable Shareholder are not received by the time and date established by the Trustee for the receipt of such instructions, the Trustee shall not exercise or permit the exercise of such voting rights.

-- INTERNET: Go to www.investorvote.com and follow the instructions by 2 June 2017 at 5.00 p.m.
-(Toronto time).
-Registered Exchangeable Shareholders will need to enter the 15-digit control number printed on such holder's voting instruction form. - TELEPHONE: If calling from Canada or the USA, call 1-866-734-VOTE (8683) and if calling from any country, call 1-312-588-4291 and follow the instructions by 2 June 2017 at 5.00 p.m.
-(Toronto time).
-Registered Exchangeable Shareholders will need to enter the 15-digit control number printed on such holder's voting instruction form. - MAIL: Complete, sign and date the voting instruction form and mail or deliver it to: 100 University Ave, Toronto Ontario, M5J 2Y1 Canada Attn Proxy Dept. or use the envelope as provided.
-The voting instruction form must be received by the Trustee by no later than 2 June 2017 at 5:00 p.m.
-(Toronto time).
+- INTERNET: Go to www.investorvote.com and follow the instructions by 1 June 2018 at 5:00 pm (Toronto time).
+Registered Exchangeable Shareholders will need to enter the 15-digit control number printed on such holder's voting instruction form. - TELEPHONE: If calling from Canada or the USA, call 1-866-734-VOTE (8683) and if calling from any country, call 1-312-588-4291 and follow the instructions by 1 June 2018 at 5:00 pm (Toronto time).
+Registered Exchangeable Shareholders will need to enter the 15-digit control number printed on such holder's voting instruction form.

+MAIL: Complete, sign and date the voting instruction form and mail or deliver it to: 100 University Ave, Toronto, Ontario, M5J 2Y1 Canada Attn Proxy Dept. or use the envelope as provided.
+The voting instruction form must be received by the Trustee by no later than 1 June 2018 at 5:00 pm (Toronto time).

-Non-Registered Exchangeable Shareholders
+Non-registered Exchangeable Shareholders

-An Exchangeable Shareholder is a "non-registered" Exchangeable Shareholder if the Exchangeable Shares owned by him, her or it are not registered in his, her or its name but are instead registered in the name of a clearing agency, such as CDS & Co., and are held through an intermediary.
+An Exchangeable Shareholder is a 'non-registered' Exchangeable Shareholder if the exchangeable shares owned by him, her or it are not registered in his, her or its name but are instead registered in the name of a clearing agency, such as CDS & Co., and are held through an intermediary.
 Most Exchangeable Shareholders are non-registered Exchangeable Shareholders.